Small businesses call for quick end to rotating strikes at Canada Post

 “The bad news for Canada Post workers is that every time they even threaten a strike, more small business customers move to use alternatives, many never returning to Canada Post.”

-The Canadian Union of Postal Workers, which represents 50,000 postal employees, launched rotating demonstrations in Victoria, Edmonton, Windsor, Ont., and Halifax to pressure Canada Post into accepting contract changes.
+The Canadian Union of Postal Workers (CUPW), which represents 50,000 postal employees, launched rotating demonstrations in Victoria, Edmonton, Windsor, Ont., and Halifax on Monday to pressure Canada Post into accepting contract changes.

+The union said almost 9,000 workers in the Greater Toronto Area would walk off the job Tuesday at 12:01 am ET.

+“For us to reach any agreements, Canada Post has to talk about the changing nature of postal work and the issues that stem from the growth of parcels,” Mike Palecek, CUPW national president, said in a statement Monday night.

+Customers across Canada may experience delays for parcel and mail delivery since Toronto is a key processing hub, Canada Post said in a statement Monday night.

+“The union’s rotating strike will, therefore, have a significant impact on our operations,” spokesman Jon Hamilton said.
+“Canada Post will make every effort to minimize the impact.”

-The two sides have been bargaining separate contracts for rural and urban carriers, without success, over the past 10 months but there has been little progress in resolving critical issues, said CUPW national president Mike Palecek.
+The two sides have been bargaining separate contracts for rural and urban carriers, without success, over the past 10 months but there has been little progress in resolving critical issues, Palecek said.

-“In fact they’re proposing to increase precarious work with more temporary workers,” Palecek said in an interview.

 The union is also asking for gender equality language to be incorporated in any new deal and want an end to forced overtime.